 Student Support Services (SSS) is one of seven federal TRiO programs, funded by the U.S. Department of Education, for students who are serious about graduating from college.
 The Student Support Services program at BHSU serves 200 students who are first-generation college students, students from low-income households, or students who have documented disabilities.

 The Student Success Center offers on-campus standardized testing and student advisement.
 We can assist with proctoring tests for students enrolled in distance learning/online programs at other universities.
-Standardized tests administered include: Compass Placement Testing; CLEP and DSST testing to earn college credit; and the CAAP/Rising Junior Exam, which is required for all students who have successfully completed 48 credit hours.
+Standardized tests administered include: ACCUPLACER Placement Testing; CLEP and DSST testing to earn college credit; and the Proficiency Exam CAAP, which is required for all students who have successfully completed 48 credit hours.
 This office also serves as the national test administrator for ACT, PRAXIS, LSAT and GRE Subject Test.

 The Veterans' Services at BHSU are extended to current members and veterans of the united States Armed Forces as well as their dependents.
 Our staff will aid in researching and receiving education benefits through the Department of Veterans Affairs (VA), the State of South Dakota, as well as state/federal organizations.
 We are here to offer a place for independent study and a safe atmosphere where veterans can feel free to share military experiences.